hkraemer/PECUZAL_python/docs/univariate_example.rst

     tau_vals = [0, 7, 15]

-This means, that the reconstructed trajectory consists of the unlagged time series (here the `y`-component) and two more components with the time series lagged by 7 and 15 sample, respectively.
+This means, that the reconstructed trajectory consists of the unlagged time series (here the `y`-component) and two more components with the time series lagged by 7 and 15 samples, respectively.
 Note the coincidence with the first minimum of the mutual information...
 The output variable `ts_vals` stores the chosen time series for each delay value stored in `tau_vals`.
 Since there is only one time series we fed in,